Qurila/extended_mod_descriptions/item_overhaul.md

     - The coloured  indicators on the street have been slightly altered to differentiate between Factories and Public Services (necessary for some mod buildings).
   </details>

-- <details><!-- Input Amount Tooltip -->
+- <details><!-- Tooltips -->
-  <summary>Input Amount Tooltip</summary>
+  <summary>Tooltips</summary>

   - This mod contains the "Shared Multi InputAmountUpgrade" and "Shared TooltipBugFixes" sub mod.
-This means that the display in some tooltips has been changed to show a more accurate display of the changes.
+This means that the display in some tooltips has been changed to show a more accurate display.
   - Examples are listed below.
 The function of the items has not been changed, only the display.

   - <details><!-- Belinda San Pedro, Head of Arcade Acquisitions -->